cs3157-borowski/recitations/directories.md

 ### DIR Pointers

 `DIR`  is a typedef'ed structure in  `dirent.h`.
-As it was the case with the `FILE` struct, `DIR` is an _opaque type_ so its contents are never to be directly accesed.
+As it was the case with the `FILE` struct, `DIR` is an _opaque type_ so its contents are never to be directly accessed.
 Rather, there is a series of function that we can use to operate on a `DIR *` in a very recognizable and similar manner to the functions we used to operate on `FILE *`.
 Since directories are a special case of files, the `DIR` structure also wraps a file descriptor.

 ### opendir and closedir